hynek/doc2dash/README.rst

-     --force, -f           force overwriting if destination already exists --name NAME, -n NAME  name docset explicitly --version             show program's version number and exit
+     --force, -f           force overwriting if destination already exists --name NAME, -n NAME  name docset explicitly --version             show program's version number and exit --quiet, -q           limit output to errors and warnings --verbose, -v         be verbose
+     --destination DESTINATION, -d DESTINATION
+                           destination directory for docset (default is current), ignored if -A is specified
+     --add-to-dash, -a     automatically add resulting docset to dash -A                    create docset in doc2dash's default directory and add resulting docset to dash

 Installation